As work started taking over my life and I forgot the joys of exercise, especially running, I could see myself packing on the pounds.

 Strength vs. Cardio Workout for the Calorie Burn

-There has been a lot of debate over the years around what form of exercise was most effective in reducing a person’s overall weight.
+There has been a lot of debate over the years about what form of exercise was most effective in reducing a person’s overall weight.
 Was it aerobic (cardio) or anaerobic (strength/resistance) that was the catalyst for weight loss?

 Although not quite as simple as this: cardio burns more calories, while strength or resistance training builds muscle.